sven-gerlach/secure-my-spot-api/README.md

 4. Run `pipenv install` in the project root directory to install all dependent packages
 5. Install the Doppler CLI and authenticate according to these [instructions](https://docs.doppler.com/docs/install-cli)
 6. Run the Doppler setup process in the root directory with `doppler setup`
-7. Start the Postgres docker container with `doppler run -- docker-compose up -d --build`
+7. Start the Postgres docker container with `doppler run -- docker-compose -f docker-compose.dev.yml up -d --build`
 8. Check containers are running normally by reviewing log statements with `docker logs [container_id]`
 9. Run `pipenv shell` to initiate the environment (some IDE command lines will do this automatically)
 10. Ensure the database has all the tables setup by running `docker exec [db_container_id] python manage.py migrate`